llorllale/llorllale.github.io/_posts/2023-04-25-learning-go-book.md

 [^1]: The other one I can think of is [database/sql](https://pkg.go.dev/database/sql) where the docs for [Conn](https://pkg.go.dev/database/sql#Conn) say "Prefer running queries from DB unless there is a specific need for a continuous single database connection".
 This leads some engineers to write service logic that _receives_ a [*sql.DB](https://pkg.go.dev/database/sql#DB) including its administrative methods (`SetConnMaxIdleTime`, `SetConnMaxLifetime`, etc).
 [^2]: May read a little more than required because the minimum bytes to be read is 512: https://github.com/golang/go/blob/21ff6704bc8efa72abe191263aae938f3c867480/src/encoding/json/stream.go#L146-L169
+[^3]: Recall that [interfaces](https://go.dev/ref/spec#Interface_types) are composed of the interface's type and an instance of a type that implements the interface.
+It's the latter that usually requires an allocation in the heap because it is usually implemented by a pointer-type.